airyhq/airy/docs/docs/sources/google.md

 ## Send and receive messages with the Inbox UI

 Now that you connected Google's Business Messages to your instance and started a conversation, you can see the conversations, messages in the [Airy Inbox](/apps/ui/inbox), and use it to respond to the messages.

 The [Inbox's UI](/apps/ui/inbox) is able render the messages types you can send from Google's Business Messages, such as Rich Cards or Suggestions.

 <ButtonBox
 icon={() => <InboxSVG />}
 title='Inbox'
-description="Receive messages from Google's Business Messages and send messsages using the Inbox UI" link='apps/ui/inbox'
+description="Receive messages from Google's Business Messages and send messages using the Inbox UI" link='apps/ui/inbox'
 />